SingingBush/barcode4j/README.md

 This fork has the following goals:

  - [x] Keeping the svn history
  - [x] Enabling continuous integration for multiple Java versions
  - [x] Dropping support for Java < 8 (supporting newer LTS releases such as 11 and 17 is priority)
  - [x] Move to standard maven project structure
  - [ ] Pulling in various svn patches and git merge requests
  - [ ] Adding Test Coverage
  - [ ] Publish build artifacts to maven central
  - [ ] Support the latest Saxon version**
-- [ ] Add JPMS support (in version 3 and above, 2.* will continue to support JDK 8)
+ - [ ] Add JPMS support (**in version 3 and above**, 2.* releases will continue to support JDK 8)

 ** I hope to add support for recent versions of Saxon (10 & 11) but now Saxonica ships 3 builds: Saxon-HE, Saxon-PE, and Saxon-EE.
 The first of which (Home Edition) is available via maven.
 I did the initial work to update but it turns out element extensibility is not available in Saxon Home Edition (the _net.sf.saxon.style.ExtensionElementFactory_ that is required is not available).

+## Compatibility with the original barcode4j

+### V2 (drop in replacement):

+Initially the project will continue to be a compatible drop-in replacement for existing use of barcode4j:

+ - The v2.* releases will continue to have the existing _org.krysalis.barcode4j_ package names.
+ - Releases will support JDK 1.7 and above.

+### V3 (minor changes):

+In version 3 the project will continue to be compatible for the most part.
+Older JDK's won't be supported but most users will not be affected.

+The only changes required by users will be to change import paths to the newer package name:

+ - Package names will be updated to _com.singingbush.barcode4j_ equivalent
+ - Drop support for JDK 7 (potentially only support JDK 11 and above)
+ - Drop all uses of the now defunct Avalon Framework.
+See [issue #15](https://github.com/SingingBush/barcode4j/issues/15)
+ - Remove Saxon support (as Saxonica don't include the required interface in Saxon HE)
+ - Remove the Ant build
+ - Support Java modules (JPMS) via proper use of _module-info.java_ files in the source.
+(If JDK 8 is supported this will be via multi-release jar)

 ## Build